ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Introduction

 \section{Introduction}

-In recent years, story visualization~\cite{xu2025mm,cheng2024theatergen,zhou2024storydiffusion} has become an increasingly fascinating and rapidly evolving domain.
-The primary objective of story visualization is to produce a sequence of visually consistent images that faithfully represent a given narrative and align with provided reference images, ultimately delivering an engaging and immersive storytelling experience.
-This capability holds immense potential across various domains, including entertainment and education.
-Recent progress in generative models~\cite{xing2023survey,liu2024sora,ming2024survey} have propelled the AI-driven creation of images and videos into practical, open-domain applications.
+In recent years, story visualization~\cite{xu2024mmstoryagent,cheng2024theatergen,zhou2024storydiffusion} has emerged as a rapidly evolving research field, aiming to generate sequences of visually consistent images that faithfully convey a narrative while adhering to character references, thereby creating an engaging storytelling experience.
+This capability holds broad potential in areas such as entertainment and education, especially with recent advances in generative models~\cite{xing2023survey,liu2024sora,ming2024survey,ma2025styletailor,li2025uniface,xu2025cyc3d,su2025safe,wang2025safevar} enabling open-domain visual creation.

-Compared to general image or video generation quality evaluation~\cite{heusel2017gans,hessel2021clipscore,wang2023exploring,hartwig2024survey,tu2025favor}, evaluating story visualization involves more dimensions.
-In addition to considering the diversity and aesthetics of the generated images, story visualization also needs to focus on character portrayal.
-Recent works~\cite{wu2025less,xu2025mm, wu2025automated} often only observe a limited number of indicators for experiments, and there is no uniformity across different literature.
-Moreover, evaluating models on restricted topics and scenarios does not fully reflect their capabilities in real-world situations.
-To comprehensively advance the performance of the story visualization framework and various methods in in-the-wild scenarios, there is an urgent need to establish a comprehensive evaluation benchmark.

-In this paper, we introduce ViStoryBench, a comprehensive benchmark for story visualization.
-Our benchmark is characterized by the following key features:
+Compared to general image or video generation evaluation~\cite{heusel2017gans,hessel2021clipscore,wang2023exploring,hartwig2024survey,tu2025favor}, story visualization evaluation involves more dimensions, including not only visual quality and diversity, but also character consistency and narrative alignment.
+However, recent studies~\cite{wu2025less,xu2024mmstoryagent,wu2025automated} often adopt limited evaluation metrics without a unified standard, and their constrained test scenarios fail to reflect real-world applicability.
+There is thus a pressing need for a comprehensive benchmark to systematically evaluate and advance story visualization methods under in the wild.
+In this paper, we present \textbf{ViStoryBench}, a comprehensive benchmark for story visualization with the following key features:

-\textbf{Multifaceted Dataset Creation}: We focus on creating a diverse dataset that encompasses various story types and artistic styles.
-This diversity ensures that models can be evaluated across multiple dimensions, including different plots (such as comedy and horror) and visual aesthetics (like anime and 3D renderings).
-We carefully curate 80 story segments with 344 roles to balance narrative structures and visual elements.
+\textbf{Multifaceted Dataset Creation}: We construct a diverse dataset spanning multiple story genres (e.g., comedy, horror) and visual styles (e.g., anime, 3D rendering) to enable comprehensive model evaluation across narrative and aesthetic dimensions.
+We carefully curate 80 story segments with 344 characters to balance narrative structures and visual elements.
 ViStoryBench includes stories with both single and multiple protagonists, testing the models' ability to maintain character consistency.
 Additionally, it features complex plots and intricate world-building, challenging models to generate accurate visual content.